top of page

 • Learn More & Get Support.

-Understanding Nutrition during & after Treatment for Wilms Tumor
+Understanding Nutrition During & After Treatment for Wilms Tumor

 Nutrition plays an important role in supporting children during Wilms tumor treatment, recovery, and long-term survivorship.
 Surgery, chemotherapy, radiation therapy, and other pediatric oncology treatments can sometimes affect appetite, digestion, hydration, energy levels, and overall nutrition, making healthy eating and supportive nutritional care an important part of childhood cancer management.
+Children undergoing treatment for Wilms tumor may experience:

 • Appetite loss